 Frelinghuysen Middle School is a public middle school in Morris Township.
-The principal of Frelinghuysen Middle School is Mr Mark Manning, who can be contacted at email@example.com.
-971 students go to Frelinghuysen Middle School and are mostly White, non-Hispanic; Asian; and Asian/Pacific Islander.
+The principal of Frelinghuysen Middle School is Mr Mark Manning, whose e-mail is firstname.lastname@example.org.
+971 students go to Frelinghuysen Middle School and identify mostly as White, non-Hispanic; Asian/Pacific Islander; and Asian.
 4% of the Frelinghuysen Middle School students have "limited English proficiency."
-27% of the 971 students here have subsidized lunches.
-The ratio of students to teachers at Frelinghuysen Middle School is 9:1.
+27% of the 971 students here get reduced lunch prices.
+The student to teacher ratio at Frelinghuysen Middle School is 9:1.
 Regional Day School is one of the nearest middle schools.

 - Ceramics sculpture

 - Theater drama

 - P.E. classes

 |Native Hawaiian or Other Pacific Islander||0.1%||0%|